xyzmaps/xyz-documentation/docs/index.md

 [GeoJSON](http://geojson.org/) and designed to be **open** and **interoperable** with many other offerings.
 Most important of all, HERE Data Hub offers real-time **live** interaction with location data.

-It's built from the ground up with productivity in mind.
-We have taken code and concepts used internally at HERE Technologies for years in some of the most demanding projects and want to share that with the community of developers, cartographers and enthusiasts to enable everyone to build better maps.

 ## Quick start